 - 1. Applicants with an alcohol addiction will not be accepted. - 2.
-For safety reasons riders must not participate in competition if they are found to have a blood alcohol concentration superior to the threshold of 0.10. g/L. - The presence of alcohol in concentration higher than the threshold and the consumption/use of alcohol (ethanol) are prohibited in motorcycling sport during the in-competition period and will be considered as a violation of the Medical Code. - 4.
+For safety reasons riders must not participate in competition if they are found to have a blood alcohol concentration superior to the threshold of 0.10. g/L. - 3.
+The presence of alcohol in concentration higher than the threshold and the consumption/use of alcohol (ethanol) are prohibited in motorcycling sport during the \in-competition period and will be considered as a violation of the Medical Code. - 4.
 Such violation(s) of the Medical Code will be sanctioned as follows: - The riders will be immediately excluded and disqualified from the relevant event by the Race Direction.
-Further sanctions may be applied in accordance with the FIM Disciplinary & Arbitration Code and/or the relevant Sporting Regulations. - 5.
-For the purpose of the FIM Medical Code, the in-competition period is defined as the period commencing 12 hours before the rider rides his bike for the first time during the event, ending thirty (30) minutes after the end of the last race in his/her class and category.
+Further sanctions may be applied in accordance with the FIM Disciplinary & Arbitration Code and/or the relevant Sporting Regulations. - 5. \ For the purpose of the alcohol testing procedure, the in-competition\ period is defined as the period commencing 12 hours before the rider rides his bike for the first time during the event\\, ending thirty (30) minutes after the end of the last race\\\ in his class and category.
+This is the minimum period of time that riders should abstain from alcohol prior to competition for safety reasons.
 For the avoidance of doubt the possession, use and consumption of alcohol during the podium ceremony is not considered a violation under the FIM Medical Code providing that the podium ceremony takes place at the end of the event.

-- Detection will be conducted by analysis of breath and/or blood.
+- 6. Detection will be conducted by analysis of breath and/or blood.
 The alcohol violation threshold is equivalent to a blood alcohol concentration of 0.10 g/L. - 7.
-Riders may be subject to alcohol breath and/or blood testing. - Event is a single sporting event composed, depending on the discipline, of practice sessions, qualifying practice sessions and race(s).
+Riders may be subject to alcohol breath and/or blood testing. - \\ Event is a single sporting event composed, depending on the discipline, of practice sessions, qualifying practice sessions and race(s).